Justin Gaethje: World Series of Fighting

-Gaethje was signed by the World Series of Fighting on December 2, 2012, and made his debut on March 23, 2013 at WSOF 2 against Gesias Cavalcante, finishing the fight in the first round through TKO (doctor stoppage) after opening a cut above Cavalcante's left eye.
+Gaethje was signed by the World Series of Fighting on December 2, 2012, and made his debut on March 23, 2013, at WSOF 2 against Gesias Cavalcante, finishing the fight in the first round through TKO (doctor stoppage) after opening a cut above Cavalcante's left eye.

 On June 14, 2013, he fought Brian Cobb at WSOF 3, eventually winning via TKO from leg kicks in the third round.

 Afterward, Gaethje fought Dan Lauzon at WSOF 6 on October 26, 2013, finishing Lauzon by knockout with a right uppercut in the second round.

 The three stoppage victories secured Gaethje a shot at the inaugural WSOF Lightweight Championship, in the headline bout of WSOF 8 against Richard Patishnock on January 18, 2014.
-Gaethje dispatched Patishnock in the first round via TKO to become the WSOF Lightweight Champion.
+Gaethje dispatched Patishnock in the first round via TKO to become the first WSOF Lightweight Champion.

 His first title defense was at WSOF 11 against Nick Newell on July 5, 2014.
 Gaethje won the fight with a right hook TKO in the second round.

 On November 15, 2014, Gaethje faced UFC veteran and former training partner Melvin Guillard at WSOF 15.
 The fight was ruled a non-title contest after Guillard missed weight.
 He scaled at 158.8 lbs, nearly 4 lbs over the 155 lb limit, and 50% of his purse went to Gaethje.
 Gaethje won the bout via split decision.

 He then went on to fight Luis Palomino at WSOF 19 on March 28, 2015.
 Gaethje defended his title by stopping Palomino via TKO in the third round after a combination of leg kicks and punches.
 The Los Angeles Times named this fight as the best fight of 2015.

 Gaethje had a rematch against Palomino on September 18, 2015, at WSOF 23 and defended his belt again, finishing Palomino in the second round by TKO.

 At WSOF 29 on March 12, 2016, he defended his belt against Brian Foster via TKO due to leg kicks at 1:43 of the first round.
 Three days later, Gaethje was suspended indefinitely by the Colorado State Athletic Commission for "unsportsmanlike conduct" after he performed his signature celebration, a backflip off the top of the cage, in the aftermath of his victory at WSOF 29.
 The suspension was lifted a day later.

 Gaethje was expected to defend the WSOF Lightweight Championship against Ozzy Dugulubgov at WSOF 33 on October 7, 2016.
 However, the bout was cancelled on the day of the event as Dugulubgov was stricken with illness.

 On October 17, 2016, it was announced that Gaethje would defend the WSOF Lightweight Championship against João Zeferino on December 31, 2016, at WSOF 34 in the main event.
 However, an injury forced Zeferino to withdraw from the bout and he was replaced by Luiz Firmino.
 Gaethje won the bout by TKO via doctor stoppage due to Firmino's right eye being swollen after round three.